 36-Week Pregnancy: Belly and Body Changes

-The last leg of your preganancy will leave you with the following belly and body changes-
+The step of your 36th week of pregnancy will leave you with the following belly and body changes

 During the 36 weeks of pregnancy, you will waddle like a penguin as your hormones loosen and soften the connecting tissue near the pelvic region.